bibhuty-did-this/MySolutions/TurnBasedGameAIEngine/Notes.md

         * Make minimal changes to the existing code when you want to add a new functionality
         * Don't break things which are already working very well.
         * Adding a wrapper on top of working code is far better than editing the core of a working code
+        * Example: In our rule engine we made the rules configurable instead of keeping it in `getState`.
+Imagine the amount of changes we had to do in that case.
+It would have messed up the core functionality all the time.
     * _**Prototype Design Pattern:**_
       * Gives you a fresh object with the changed state you are looking for without altering the current object
       * Example: